teampheenix/Halo-Wars-Casting-Tool/README.md

 ### Executable with Updater

-**Only Windows: [Download the latest executable](https://github.com/teampheenix/Halo-Wars-Casting-Tool/releases/latest)** `Halo-Wars-Casting-Tool.exe`, place it in a preferable empty folder folder with *sufficient write-privileges* and execute it.
+**Only Windows: [Download the latest executable](https://github.com/teampheenix/Halo-Wars-Casting-Tool/releases/latest)** `Halo-Wars-Casting-Tool.exe`, place it in a preferable empty folder with *sufficient write-privileges* and execute it.
 After the first start a subfolder structure is generated and all additional data is downloaded - do not move or alter this data structure relative to the executable.
 Do not rename the executable.

 ### More Information